Who: Returning MI, MMSt, and PhD Students, both Full-time and Part-time

 Program Requirements: https://ischool.utoronto.ca/current-students/courses/programs-concentrations/

-All courses are open to all students no matter which concentration they are in, except as noted below for MMSt and MI specific courses.
+Notes for MMSt and MI specific courses.
 We will update this as needed.

 MMSt Specific Information for Fall 2018 and Winter 2019 Courses (will be updated as needed):